Struki84/exa/claude_search.md

 To get Anthropic API key, you will first need an Anthropic account, visit [Anthropic console](https://console.anthropic.com/settings/keys) to generate your API key.

 Similary, to get Exa API key, you will first need an Exa account, visit [Exa dashboard](https://dashboard.exa.ai/api-keys) to generate your API key.
 > Be safe with your API keys.
-Make sure they are not hardocded in your code or added in a git repository to prevent leaking them to the public.
+Make sure they are not hardcoded in your code or added to a git repository to prevent leaking them to the public.

 You can create an `.env` file in the root of your project and add the following to it: